 6. Create Your Logo

-Along with your business name, your logo plays a prominent role in establishing your brand identity.
+Along with your business name ideas, your logo plays a prominent role in establishing your brand identity.
 It’ll set you apart from all other competing businesses within your niche.
 When an internet user sees your logo, they should be able to identify that this belongs to your brand and associate it with your quality products or services.

 Hence the need for you to have a logo that fits your brand.
 This should be visible on your e-commerce website and even on your packaging once you ship your customers’ orders.